 Submit your application after you have completed all parts of the online application and paid your $75 application fee.
 Submit your application by the day of the application deadline in order to be considered for admission.

 Admissions decisions for the Master of Science in Analytics ARE NOT released on a rolling basis.
-All admissions decisions will be released one month after the application deadline listed above.
+All admissions decisions will be released within the timeframe listed above.

 Interviews will only be initiated by the admission staff.
 The program will initiate interviews for candidates for whom additional information is needed.
 An applicant cannot request an interview.
 The program will contact the applicant to arrange an interview.